 Dynamic Data Supply

-the servlet can query data from any data source, such
+A server-side application can query data from any data source, such

-as a PLC or process database, using JDBC, Java OPC or any other preferred data
+as a PLC or process database, using any preferred data connectivity

 API.
 Alternatively, the data may be supplied by the HTML or

 The servlet updates the drawing with the new data by setting the

-resources using GLG's
+drawing's resources using GLG's SetResource

-SetResource methods.
-The
+methods.
+The resources

 for animating the drawing with data are defined in the Graphics

-when the drawing is created.
+Builder when the drawing is created.

 For example, in the drawing used in the process

 demo, an object named "Heater"

 has a resource named "HeaterLevel"

 that controls the fill level of the heater's tank.
 When the drawing

 is used in the servlet, the servlet updates the fill level by using

 resource name as follows: